MakeSchool-Tutorials/Node-Reddit-Clone/P09-Comments-On-Comments/content.md

 }
 ```

 So what if we tried this same strategy for comments on comments?
-What would be the pro's and the con's?
-Would there be problems down stream that would make this pattern unusable?
+What would be the pros and the cons?
+Would there be problems downstream that would make this pattern unusable?
 Could we nest comments this way?
 How would we query a post and all its comments?
 Would this make it hard to vote on comments?
 Would it make it hard to count the number of votes an show the most voted on comments on the top?
 Discuss these questions with a partner who is at this same step.

 # Another Strategy: Embedded Documents